Skelling Michael is a remote island sitting 12 km off the coast of Ireland in the middle of the rugged seas of the Atlantic Ocean.

 This UNESCO World Heritage Site was one of the most fascinating things we visited in the entire country.
 (And that is saying a lot!)

 Getting to Skellig Michael is half the fun.
-The ride out by small fishing boat faces rough seas that offer quite the thrill ride as you take in the amazing views of the peninsula.
+The ride out is by small fishing boat facing rough seas.
+It offers quite the thrill ride as you take in the amazing views of the peninsula.

 So a visit to Skellig Michael is something special and worth savoring.